Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/7 Teaching and Education/01_Lesson-Development.md

 ## Learning Objective 4

-LO4: Identify context-specific resources for training and use these to design learning activities
+LO4: Identify context-specific resources for training and use these to design learning activities.

 ### Learning Activities